About Winter Activities in Chamonix

 Paragliding / Parapenting

 If you’ve never tried paragliding before then Chamonix is a great place to learn how to fly.
-Known as “parapenting” in France & Switzerland, there are a great number of clubs and organisations in the area whose sole purpose is give you the experience of flying.
-From the heights of the mountain tops you can glide down to the bottom of the valley on a tandem paraglider controlled by the instructor.
+Known as “parapenting” in France, there are a great number of clubs and organisations in the area whose sole purpose is to give you the experience of flying.
+From the heights of the Brevent and other mountain tops in the valley, you can glide down to the bottom of the valley on a tandem paraglider controlled by the instructor.
 He manoeuvres the parachute while the passenger enjoys the ride and fantastic views.
+The main landing place in Chamonix in the winter is behind the sports centre, by the Bois de Bouchet, so you'll find some companies offering paragliding there.
 Top tip: Wait until the spring and then go on a sunny, warm day when the thermals will keep your airborne for longer.

 Discover the unusual and secret itineraries behind the scenes.
 Taste and photograph the unique neighbourhoods and hamlets of the Chamonix valley with a professional photographer.
 Meet with chefs, artists, craftsmen, and guides… Admire and taste their creations.
 An activity for people with a passion for photography.
 Walks take place in Chamonix, Servoz, Les Houches, Le Coupeau, Vallorcine, Montroc... and many other places that you may have yet to discover!

-Take to the skies and see the majestic mountains of the Chamonix Valley on a scenic flight in a helicopter.
+Take to the skies and see the majestic mountains of the Chamonix Valley and the Mont Blanc massif on a scenic flight in a helicopter.
 Fly over glaciers, wave at people on the Aiguille du Midi and take in the breathtaking scenery around you.

 Many people would not automatically think of Chamonix as a place to shop, however, the town boasts some great stores.
 As you would expect from an outdoor sports resort, there are plenty sports stores where you can get your hands on some of the top mountaineering, ski and snowboard brands but there are also some fashionable clothing stores, and plenty of shops selling traditional mountain goods.